Uniswap/docs/docs/concepts/uniswap-protocol.md

 The Uniswap protocol is a peer-to-peer[^1] system designed for exchanging cryptocurrencies [(ERC-20 Tokens)](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) on the [Ethereum](https://ethereum.org/) blockchain.
 The protocol is implemented as a set of persistent, non-upgradable smart contracts; designed to prioritize censorship resistance, security, self-custody, and to function without any trusted intermediaries who may selectively restrict access.

-There are currently three versions of the Uniswap protocol. v1 and v2 are open source and licensed under GPL. v3 is open source with slight modifications, which are viewable [here](https://github.com/Uniswap/uniswap-v3-core/blob/main/LICENSE).
+There are currently four versions of the Uniswap protocol. [v1](/contracts/v1/overview) and [v2](/contracts/v2/overview) are open source and licensed under GPL. [v3](/contracts/v3/overview) introduced concentrated liquidity and is open source with slight modifications, which are viewable [here](https://github.com/Uniswap/uniswap-v3-core/blob/main/LICENSE). [v4](/contracts/v4/overview) introduces the singleton pool architecture and hooks system, enabling unprecedented protocol customization, and uses a dual license structure viewable [here](https://github.com/Uniswap/v4-core/tree/main/licenses).
 Each version of Uniswap, once deployed, will function in perpetuity, with 100% uptime, provided the continued existence of the Ethereum blockchain.

 ## How does the Uniswap protocol compare to a typical market?